 DIG DUG (1982)

 DONKEY KONG (1981)This classic game first appeared at the arcades in 1981, and was the first to introduce such characters as Mario, Donkey Kong and Peach.
 Donkey Kong was the product of a Nintendo artist named Shigeru Miyamoto.
-Miyamoto did the entire game himself (even the music), ad the only help he got was with the name.
+Miyamoto did the entire game himself (even the music) and the only help he received was with the title name.

 He and a manager decided they'd call it "Donkey Kong" because "kong" would imply a gorilla was involved, and "donkey" was used because their Japanese-to-English dictionary said it meant "stubborn, wily, and goofy."
 There were also copyright issues which meant that the name King Kong couldn't be used.